8.4 Overall Score

 Poor credit can diminish your opportunities in life, including home and car purchases, loan requests, credit card applications, and even new employment.
 Credit Repair companies are designed to improve your credit scores in a timely manner by removing negative items and questionable information from credit reports.
 This removal process is typically known for allowing those with bad credit scores to have a second chance.
 Although credit repair can be done without the assistance of a credit repair company, the results may vary.
 Be cautious of companies that promise unrealistic credit repair results.
 Keep in mind that the best credit repair companies have organized methods and strategies that are clearly explained to potential customers.

 Companies in the credit repair industry are often negatively viewed by the public due to a lack of disclosed information and past credit repair company scandals.
 Some states have laws that prohibit or regulate the operation of credit repair companies.
 Some credit repair companies have ruined reputations due to illegal activity.
 If you have bad credit and are looking into credit repair companies, you should be prepared to request additional information regarding services, contracts, pricing, and refund policies.
-The best credit repair companies have higher customer satisfaction ratings and are usually trusted to provide more upfront disclosure as well as higher quality service.
+The best credit repair companies have higher customer satisfaction ratings and are usually trusted to provide more upfront disclosure as well as higher quality credit service.

 Credit repair companies provide services that can also be undertaken by individuals; however, many people choose to use credit repair companies over do-it-yourself credit repair because of the amount of time and energy that is needed to properly learn credit repair processes and file the correct legal paperwork.
 Credit repair can take time and significant dedication, which leads many individuals to credit repair company services.
 Most credit repair services include a credit report/credit history consultation, fixing credit report-related mistakes, searching for ways to get past legal restrictions to help raise a credit score, writing and sending good faith letters to lenders, monitoring credit, and even providing additional services such as identity theft protection, fraud notifications, tools to improve financial awareness, etc.

 Prices among credit repair companies vary per person, company, and credit situation.
-Most credit restoration prices are determined by the services required, how much work needs to be done to improve your credit, which company you choose to use, and what company policies are in place.
+Most credit restoration prices are determined by the services required, how much work needs to be done to improve your credit, which credit repair business you choose to use, and what company policies are in place.
 For example, some companies have upfront costs while others offer free trials.
 Reliable credit repair companies will be most likely to give customers a quote, a free trial period/ free consultation, and a clear explanation of refund policies.

 Many companies require either monthly payments or a pay-per-deletion fee, which means you will only pay for the items deleted on your credit reports.
 Some additional payments may be required, but researching what those fees are beforehand or if there are fees that will be applied can save you from unfortunate circumstances.
 It's important to also predict how much you are willing to pay for credit repair services.
 If you have a very poor credit score, then you might have to invest more money in credit repair services in order to get your credit where it needs to be.
 Fortunately, many credit repair companies offer a variety of services and credit repair plans with wide price ranges to choose from.
 Some credit repair companies even provide options for specialty credit repair services depending on your situation.
 The company you are considering should disclose all additional fees along with service/plan prices.